MicrosoftDocs/defender-docs/includes/unified-soc-preview.md

 ---

 > [!IMPORTANT]
-> Microsoft Sentinel is now generally available within the unified security operations platform in the Microsoft Defender portal.
+> Microsoft Sentinel is now generally available within the Microsoft unified security operations platform in the Microsoft Defender portal.
 For more information, see [Microsoft Sentinel in the Microsoft Defender portal](https://go.microsoft.com/fwlink/p/?linkid=2263690).